wp-cli/restful/README.md

 ## Using

 RESTful WP-CLI makes [WP REST API](http://v2.wp-api.org/) endpoints available as [WP-CLI](http://wp-cli.org/) commands.
-It does so in two steps.
+As WordPress becomes more of an application framework embedded into the web, RESTful WP-CLI enables WP-CLI users to interact with a given WordPress install through a higher-level abstraction.
+For instance, on an eCommerce website, instead of having to know data is stored as `wp post list --post_type=edd_product`, RESTful WP-CLI exposes the properly-modeled data at `wp rest product list`.

+Here's an overview of how RESTful WP-CLI works, in two parts.

-### 1. Auto-discovering WP REST API endpoints from any WordPress site running WordPress 4.4 or higher
+### 1. Auto-discovers WP REST API endpoints from any WordPress site running WordPress 4.4 or higher

 Target a specific WordPress install with `--path=<path>`, `--ssh=<host>`, or `--http=<domain>`: